MuhdNurHidayat/write_sign/README.md

 Write Sign
 ==============
-This is an extension mod of WorldEdit for [Minetest](http://minetest.net/), so you need WorldEdit mod to use this mod.
+This is an extension mod of [WorldEdit](https://github.com/Uberi/Minetest-WorldEdit) for [Minetest](https://minetest.net/), so you need WorldEdit mod to use this mod.

-This mod adds new WorldEdit command that enables writing to signs via chat command.
+This mod adds new WorldEdit command that enables writing to supported signs.

 For more information, see the [forum topic](https://forum.minetest.net/viewtopic.php?f=9&t=20712) at the Minetest forums.